SexLikeReal

-SexLikeReal (SLR) is a virtual reality pornography sharing site, VR live cam streaming, production company and VR technology developer.
+SexLikeReal is a virtual reality pornography sharing site, VR live cam streaming, production company and VR technology developer.
 It was launched in 2015 with the top Studios such as VR Bangers, VR Conk, BadoinkVR, Virtualrealporn and more than one of the largest Netflix-like platforms for VR pornography, SexLikeReal has been featured by XBIZ and other major media outlets in the adult entertainment industry.
 According to Venture Beat, SexLikeReal is pioneering in merging adult entertainment with VR technology.

 History

 SexLikeReal was founded by Alex Novak in 2015.

 In 2016, SexLikeReal released a VR porn app for Android and Windows.

 In 2018, SexLikeReal's VR app has been downloaded by more than 600,000 users.

 In 2019, SLR launched an Android app to support interactive teledildonics synchronized with video like Fleshlight Launch, powered by Kiiroo.

 In 2020, SexLikeReal reported 1.5 million monthly users.
 SexLikeReal developed a native VR porn app to watch videos since web browsers could not playback high-resolution videos, with 5K/6K 180º stereoscopic 60FPS becoming a standard.

 In early 2022, SexLikeReal released the first ever 8K 30FPS and 8K 60FPS VR porn videos.